MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

     }
     ```

-## Creating the Bot
+## Create the bot

-1. Start with a copy of the [Multi-Turn-Prompt](https://aka.ms/cs-multi-prompts-sample) sample.
+1. Start with a copy of the C# [Multi-Turn-Prompt](https://aka.ms/cs-multi-prompts-sample) sample.
 1. Add the **Azure.Storage.Queues** NuGet package. <!--For more information, see [How to Use Queues](https://docs.microsoft.com/azure/storage/queues/storage-dotnet-how-to-use-queues).-->
-1. Add the connection string for the `Azure Storage` account created earlier, and Storage Queue Name, to `appsettings.json`.
+1. Add the connection string for the `Azure Storage` account created earlier, and Storage Queue Name, to **appsettings.json**.

     **appsettings.json**

     Ensure the queue name is the same as what was used to create the Queue Trigger Function earlier.
-Also add the `MicrosoftAppId`  and `MicrosoftAppPassword` from the `Bot Channels Registration`.
+Also add the values for the `MicrosoftAppId` and `MicrosoftAppPassword` properties that you generated earlier when you created the Bot Channels Registration resource.

     ```json
     {
-      "MicrosoftAppId": "MyMicrosoftAppId",
+      "MicrosoftAppId": "<your-bot-app-id>",
-      "MicrosoftAppPassword": "MyMicrosoftAppPassword",
+      "MicrosoftAppPassword": "<your-bot-app-password>",
-      "StorageQueueName": "longprocessqueue",
+      "StorageQueueName": "<your-azure-storage-queue-name>",
       "QueueStorageConnection": "DefaultEndpointsProtocol=https;AccountName=myStorageAccountName;AccountKey=myAccountKey=="
     }
     ```

-1. Add an IConfiguration parameter to `DialogBot.cs` in order to retrieve the `MicrsofotAppId`.
+1. Add an `IConfiguration` parameter to **DialogBot.cs** in order to retrieve the `MicrsofotAppId`.
 Also add an `OnEventActivityAsync` handler for the `LongOperationResponse` from the Azure Function.

     **Bots\DialogBot.cs**